Beavis and Butt-Head: Legacy

 In December 2005, TV Guide ranked the duo's distinct laughing at #66 on their list of the 100 Greatest TV Quotes and Catchphrases.
 In 2012, TV Guide ranked Beavis and Butt-Head as one of the top 60 Greatest TV Cartoons of All Time.
+IGN ranked the series as the fifth greatest cartoon of all time on their list of the Top 100 Animated Series.